 - Addressing Trauma and Adversity

 - Mental Health and Behaviour in Schools Guidance.

 - Preventing and tackling bullying

 - PHE Rise Above for Schools programme.

 - Every Interaction Matters

 - Education recovery

 - MIND-Parenting Capacity and Mental Health

 - NSPCC-Mental Health and Parenting

-- SSCB-Children & Young People who Self Harm or Disclose an Intent to Die by Suicide

-- Staffordshire County Council Resource Bank (sent out at least annually)

 If staff have a mental health concern about a child that is also a safeguarding concern, immediate action should be taken, following their child protection policy, and by speaking to the designated safeguarding lead or a deputy.